Patient education: Type 2 diabetes mellitus and diet (Beyond the Basics)

 People who take insulin or oral medications that lower blood sugar levels should check their blood glucose level before and after exercising.
 If exercise is vigorous and prolonged (more than 30 minutes), check the blood glucose every 15 minutes (if the exercise regimen is new and will be used again).
 Frequent monitoring can help to get a sense of what effect exercise has on the blood glucose level.

 If your blood sugar level becomes low during exercise, eat a snack according to the guidelines below.
-(See "Patient information: Hypoglycemia (low blood sugar) in diabetes mellitus (Beyond the Basics)".)
+(See "Patient education: Hypoglycemia (low blood sugar) in diabetes mellitus (Beyond the Basics)".)